 Step Eight: Growing Network and Getting Connected

-Growing your network and spreading the word about your new food business in market is highly imperative and a proper strategy for that must be included in your business plan template.
+Growing your network and spreading the word about your new food business in market is highly imperative and a proper strategy for that must be included in your food truck start up business plan template.

 Before finalizing marketing strategy, a detailed research must be completed about the audience and market in mobile food industry.

 - Interact with the local establishments like unions and service organizations and inform them about your business.
 Also, offer them catering service for their events.

 - Connect with the right people that can be advantageous for your food business like event coordinators, tour guides, hotel personnel, etc.